Welcome to your Cardiac Assessment for the Midwife Online Course

 What this Course is about

-• Spot potential red flags that may otherwise be missed
+• Recognise early cardiac red flags that may otherwise be missed

 • Abnormal heart sounds